mhchristiansen/lang-paradox/README.md

 1. EXECUTION and NETWORK LOADING
 ---------------------------------

-Execution files: "VerticalTransmission.R" and "horizontalTransmission.R"
+Execution files: "VerticalTransmission.R" and "horizontalTransmission_corrected.R"

 Network connectivity data:
-Load Matrices[*].rdata, set the loading command manually at the beginning of "VerticalTransmission.txt" and "horizontalTransmission.R", where [*] corresponds to population size.
+Load Matrices[*].rdata, set the loading command manually at the beginning of "VerticalTransmission.txt" and "horizontalTransmission_corrected.R", where [*] corresponds to population size.

 One of the networks in Matrices[*].rdata should be chosen for a given simulation.
 Please choose the network number "x" by setting the parameter nnumber=x

 2. PARAMETER SETTING
 --------------------------------
-Parameter setting is done at the initial lines of "VerticalTransmission.R" and "horizontalTransmission.R"
+Parameter setting is done at the initial lines of "VerticalTransmission.R" and "horizontalTransmission_corrected.R"

 ag=X; population size (number of agents)